As offices prepare to welcome the first generation of true ‘digital natives’ there are more currents below the surface shaping the future of HR.

 This competitive hiring landscape can be particularly challenging for startups and small business without the name recognition of larger companies.

-These fledgling businesses will need to get creative with the benefits they offer, such as flexible work arrangements, student loan support, and health/wellness programs.
+These fledgling businesses will need to get creative with the benefits they offer, such as lifestyle spending accounts, flexible work arrangements, student loan support, and health/wellness programs.
 Elastic and Salesforce not only offer generous vacation packages, they also pay their employees to volunteer for the causes they are passionate about.
 Netflix, on the other hand, extends paid parental leave to salaried employees so parents of any gender can take a year off with full pay following the birth or adoption of a child.

 5. Delivering Against Diversity And Inclusion Initiatives Continues